Sunny, above normal Las Vegas Valley temperatures all week

 Sunny skies and light winds with highs in the upper 70s and overnight lows in the mid-50s is the National Weather Service forecast all the way through next Sunday.

-Monday’s forecast high is 78 with 78 predicted for Tuesday and 79 for Wednesday.
+Monday’s forecast has a high of 78, with 78 predicted for Tuesday and 79 for Wednesday.

 The highs are about 6 to 9 degrees above normal.
 The normal for Nov.
 4 is 72.